Monida/Dream_Challenge_Malaria/Final Writeup.md

 To find the genes that improved the model's score the model was trained multiple times, following these steps:

-1. The first time, the model was trained with only one gen at a time and then the gene that yielded the best score was selected.
+1. The first time, the model was trained with only one gene at a time and then the gene that yielded the best score was selected.

 2. The second time, the model was trained with a pair of genes at a time.
 The pair of genes consisted on the gene found in the previous round plus another gene from the list that was left.